Ivaldivi/Geocache/README.md

 The user can then visit this link which will take them to the most recent published version of the app: FILL THIS IN LATER!!!!!!!!!!!!!!!!!!!!

+If the user has an iOS device, they might have to clone the project and create their own published version.
+This can be accomplished by cloning the project, navigating to it in your terminal, and then running `expo publish`.
+The result will give you a link in which you can open the published version from.

 ____________________